 We do not share your data outside our website.

-Your data are only used inside our site for our own transactional purposes.
+We use your data are only inside our site for our own transactional purposes.

 How long we retain your data